 Bill Davidge - Television Color Analyst

-Bill Davidge is in his 17th season as a Blue Jackets broadcaster and fourth as the pre- and post-game analyst on FOX Sports Ohio.
+Bill Davidge is in his 18th season as a Blue Jackets broadcaster and fourth as the pre- and post-game analyst on FOX Sports Ohio and will be retiring at the end of the 2018-19 season.
 After serving as color analyst on the Blue Jackets Radio Network from 2000-09, Davidge spent the next five seasons providing commentary in the television booth.
 He brings over 40 years of hockey experience as a player, scout and coach to game broadcasts on FOX Sports Ohio.

 Prior to joining the broadcast team, Davidge spent the 1999-00 season as a scout for the club.
 From 1995-99, he served as part-time scout/player development coach for the Florida Panthers and also was a part-time scout for the Detroit Red Wings from 1990-94.

 Davidge played four years of college hockey at The Ohio State University, serving as team captain as a junior and senior and earning scholar-athlete recognition each season before graduating with honors in 1977.
 After spending the 1977-78 season as a graduate assistant coach at Miami (Ohio) University and earning his Master's in Education, he was hired as an assistant coach and served in that capacity for eight years.
 In 1985, he was promoted to head coach/professor and spent four seasons behind the bench and teaching.
 Upon retiring from college coaching, he continued to teach at Miami University as a professor in the Department of Physical Education, Health and Sport Studies.

 A native of Dunnville, Ontario, he is the father of two sons, Rob, and Willy J., and a daughter, Miranda.
 He and his wife, Jayna, reside in Columbus.